VisionServe Alliance and its members Establish Vision Rehabilitation Week – June 9-15, 2025

 FOR IMMEDIATE RELEASE

-Almost 20 million people in the US live with blindness, low vision, and visual impairment, which often creates significant challenges with everyday activities.
-Vision rehabilitation can dramatically increase confidence, safety, independence, physical and mental health, and quality of life.
+Nearly 20 million people in the US live with blindness, low vision, and visual impairment, which often creates significant challenges with everyday activities.
+Vision Rehabilitation can dramatically increase confidence, safety, independence, physical and mental health, and improved quality of life.
 Tragically, less than 5% of people who could benefit from these services actually receive them.
-Vision Rehabilitation Week seeks to change this!
+Vision Rehabilitation Week seeks to change that!

-“Vision Rehabilitation Week celebrates all life-changing Vision Rehabilitation services for people living with blindness and low vision,” said Lee Nasehi, President & CEO of VisionServe Alliance.
-The holiday also highlights Vision Rehabilitation as a vital component in the continuum of care for vision and other professionals, communicates the importance of highly trained professionals working in the field, and celebrates a career working with people of all ages with blindness and low vision.
+“Vision Rehabilitation Week celebrates the life-changing benefits of Vision Rehabilitation services for people living with blindness and low vision,” said Lee Nasehi, President & CEO of VisionServe Alliance.
+The holiday also highlights Vision Rehabilitation as a vital component in the continuum of care, recognizes the skilled professionals working in the field, and celebrates a career working with people of all ages with blindness and low vision.

-“Together, we can create a world where visual challenges do not hinder independence and fulfillment,” said Jason Eckert, COO.
+“Together, we can create a world where visual challenges do not hinder independence and living a rich and fulfilling life.” — Jason Eckert, COO VisionServe Alliance.

 Learn more about Vision Rehabilitation Week and locate a vision rehabilitation agency in your area, and other vital resources.
-Access our holiday Toolkit with content and images that make it easy to spread the word.
+Access our Vision Rehabilitation Week Toolkit with content and images that make it easy to spread the word.

-Special thanks to Johnson & Johnson, our Vision Rehabilitation Week Sponsor!
+Special thanks to EMVI, our Vision Rehabilitation Week Sponsor.
+Learn more and download the app at EMVI.Ai

 About VisionServe Alliance